steady

 5. Slow.

-steady (steadies, present participle steadying; past and past participle steadied)
+steady (steadies, present participle steadying; simple past and past participle steadied)

-1. To stabilize something; to prevent from shaking.
+1. (transitive, sometimes, figurative) To stabilize; to prevent from shaking.

 steady (plural steadies)